hsnlab/escape/escape/doc/source/index.rst

     $ sudo mininet/util/install.sh -n

 In this case you can run the following command to check whether the installation was correct or not:

 .. code-block:: bash

     $ sudo mn --test pingall

 But the script will install the whole Mininet package and additional dependencies.
-If you want to do a minimal install, compile the ``mnexec`` source by manual and copy the binary into a folder which is in your ``PATH`` system variable.
+For a minimal install, compile the ``mnexec`` source by manual and copy the binary into a folder which is in your ``PATH`` system variable.

 .. code-block:: bash